pchaganti/gx-NoA/README.md

     Think of local-deepthink as a way to handle prompts that require ultra-long or deeply creative outputs.
 Do you want to theory-craft a complex system or design the lore of an entire RPG world?
 Normally, this requires prompting a model repeatedly and figuring out different system prompts.
 With local-deepthink, you give the system a high-level goal, and the QNN figures out the rest.
 At the end of the run, it delivers a comprehensive, queryable knowledge base, and an interrogator chain can use your points of interest to generate an exhaustive final report.

 *   **For Programmers & Researchers: Conceptual Algorithm Design** If you are a researcher building algorithms from scratch, you can use local-deepthink to conceptualize new, SOTA (State-of-the-Art) algorithms.
-With the new code execution sandbox, agents can even write and test vanilla code snippets.
-It's an ideal tool for exploring novel solutions where external dependencies can be plugged in later.
+The system can synthesize agent outputs into a final, runnable code block, making it an ideal tool for exploring novel solutions where external dependencies can be plugged in later.

 ## Changelog

-*   **Code Execution Sandbox:** Agents now have access to a code sandbox, allowing them to write and execute code to solve problems, perform calculations, or prototype solutions.
 *   **Interactive RAG Chat & Diagnostic Tool:** The process now pauses after the final epoch, allowing you to directly **chat with the generated RAG index**.
 This powerful diagnostic feature lets you interrogate the massive "cube of thinking text" from all hidden layers, ask follow-up questions, and gain extra insights.
 *   **Final Knowledge Harvest & RAG:** The run now archives all agent outputs into a multi-layered RAPTOR index.
 Upon completion, `interrogator` and `paper_formatter` agents use this RAG index to write a formal academic-style paper answering expert-level questions about the problem.
-*   **Dynamic Critique Annealing:** The network's "loss function" now evolves.
-A meta-process analyzes the collective output and selects a "pseudo-neurotransmitter" that rewrites the critique agent's persona (e.g., from a 'senior manager' to a 'cynical philosopher-king') to provide different feedback for the next epoch and avoid local minima.
 *   **Dynamic Problem Re-framing:** The network can now assess its own progress.
-If it determines it has made a "significant breakthrough," it formulates a new, more advanced problem that builds upon its success.
+After each cycle (epoch), it formulates a new, more advanced problem that builds upon its previous solution, forcing the agents to continuously deepen their understanding.
 *   **Divide and Conquer - Automatic Problem Decomposition:** local-deepthink now starts by breaking down the user's initial problem into smaller, granular sub-problems, assigning each agent a unique piece of the puzzle.
 *   **Perplexity Metrics & Chart:** A `metrics` node calculates the average perplexity of all agent outputs after each epoch, plotted on a live chart in the GUI.
-*   **Dynamic Summarization:** A specialized chain now automatically creates a concise summary of an agent's older memories if its memory log gets too long, preserving key insights.
+*   **Dynamic Summarization:** A specialized chain now automatically creates a concise summary of an agent's older memories if its memory log gets too long, preserving key insights while managing context length.

 ## The Core Idea: Qualitative Backpropagation

 The core experiment is the **Qualitative Neural Network (QNN)**, an algorithm inspired by backpropagation in traditional neural networks.
 It's a numerical algorithm, of course, but what if the principle could be applied qualitatively?
 Instead of sending back a numerical error signal, you send back a "reflection."

-After the network produces a solution, a "critique" agent reviews it and provides criticism.
-This feedback is then used to **automatically re-write the core system prompts** of the agents that contributed.
-The goal is for the network to "learn" from its mistakes over multiple cycles, refining not just its answers, but its own internal structure and approach.
+After the network produces a solution, a "reflection pass" analyzes the result and **automatically re-writes the core system prompts** of the agents that contributed.
+The goal is for the network to "learn" from its own output over multiple cycles (epochs), refining not just its answers, but its own internal structure and approach.
 QNNs are also extremely human-interpretable, unlike their numerical counterparts.

 ### The Trade-Off: Speed for Depth

 The obvious trade-off here is speed.
-A 6-layer network with 6 agents per layer, running for 20 cycles, can easily take 12 hours to complete.
+A 6-layer network with 6 agents per layer, running for 20 epochs, can easily take 12 hours to complete.
 You're trading quick computation for a slow, iterative process of refinement.
 The algorithm excels in problems where creativity and insight override pure precision, like developing new frameworks in the social sciences.

 ## The QNN Algorithm: From Individual Agents to a Collective Mind

 The core of local-deepthink is the novel QNN algorithm that orchestrates LLM agents into a dynamic, layered network.
-This architecture facilitates a "forward pass" for problem-solving, a unique "reflection pass" for learning, and a final "harvest pass" for knowledge extraction.
+This architecture facilitates a "forward pass" for problem-solving, a "reflection pass" for learning, and a final "harvest pass" for knowledge extraction.

 ### The Forward Pass